dipjyotimetia/EventShark/docs/setup.md

      make clean
      ```

+## AVSC to JSON Utility

+If you need to convert Avro schemas to JSON for use with the Schema Registry, use the utility in `script/avsc2json`.
+See [script/avsc2json/readme.md](../script/avsc2json/readme.md) for details.

+## Troubleshooting

+- If Docker containers fail to start, check logs with `docker-compose logs`.
+- If topics or schemas are missing, ensure the `init-topic` service completes successfully.
+- For port conflicts, ensure ports 8083, 8086, 8081, 8082, 9092, and 29092 are free.
+- For schema errors, verify your Avro schemas and use the AVSC to JSON utility.

 By following these steps, you should have the Event Shark project set up and running on your local machine.